bulkedjason/JasonmBlueStampPortfolio/index.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/KWApl1w_IGM?si=avCXKORX-d3MFxxl" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 The ball tracking robot, a self-explanatory name, tracks a big red ball.
 In milestone 1, I plan to complete the hardware components of the robot, mainly in getting the raspberry pi ready and powering the motors through it.
 First, I started with setting up the raspberrypi.
 I flashed my sd card and inserted it into the pi.
 However, I had problems ssding it to my computer.
-I had to connect my raspberrypi to my TV, and it finally worked.
-For the robot, I started off with the base plate, which I attached the motor wheels and a support wheel to help with turning.
+I had to connect my raspberrypi to my TV.
+I logged onto the wifi through there, and it finally worked For the robot, I started off with the base plate, which I attached the motor wheels and a support wheel to help with turning.
 Due to only having male to male wires, I wired the raspberrypi to the motors through the breadboard.
 I plan to get my raspberrypi camera set up and get the robot to track the ball through it.

-# Schematics
-Here's where you'll put images of your schematics.
-[Tinkercad](https://www.tinkercad.com/blog/official-guide-to-tinkercad-circuits) and [Fritzing](https://fritzing.org/learning/) are both great resoruces to create professional schematic diagrams, though BSE recommends Tinkercad becuase it can be done easily and for free in the browser.

 # Code
+The code is written on VScode through python.
 ```
 from picamera2 import Picamera2
 import RPi.GPIO as GPIO